Usha-Mounika/Samsung_PD/README.md

 <summary>Lab</summary>
 <br>

 Let us optimize the clock network.
-Inorder to this, the nets to the flops from the pll block requires buffers to improve transition thus reducing delay.
+Inorder to do this, the nets to the flops from the pll block requires buffers to improve transition thus reducing delay.
 The following image shows the initial steps followed.
 - ```place_opt``` is used to optimize the placement in the design.
 - ```clock_opt``` is used to optimize the clock such thst latency improved and skew reduced.